hernanmd/BioSmalltalk/repository/BioFormatters.package/BioPhylipFile.class/README.md

-A BioPhylipFile is a representation of a PHYLIP file in a file system.
+A BioPhylipFile is a representation of a PHYLIP sequence format in a file system.